 One of the tangible changes that 5G will bring about will be innovations centred around the Internet of Things (IoT).
 IoT refers to everyday objects, or so-called smart devices, that are connected to the internet and are interrelated because they are capable of receiving and transmitting data in real time.
 Think of everyday improvements to making a simple journey, such as accurate and real-time transport information, as well as responsive information when using maps on your phone.

 With the improvement in connection speeds and reduced latency that 5G brings, the IoT possibilities are endless.
-Doctors and surgeons will have access to life-changing, 5G-enabled healthcare innovations, businesses will be able to streamline production and provision of products and services, while the advancement of transport technologies, including self-driving cars, will be made a reality.
+Doctors and surgeons will have access to life-changing, 5G-enabled healthcare innovations, businesses will be able to streamline the production and provision of products and services, while the advancement of transport technologies, including self-driving cars, will be made a reality.

 The advancements in 5G will also greatly benefit Smart Home technology.
 Like any other IoT device, smart home products help to automate the most basic of manual tasks in the home, and in most cases will make them much more efficient, even helping you to save money in some instances.
-We're already beginning to see smart home technology being positively adopted in homes across the country, such as smart doorbells, smart meters, and even smart kitchen appliances.
+We're already beginning to see smart home technology being adopted in homes across the country, such as smart doorbells, smart meters, and even smart kitchen appliances.
 With improved 5G services it’s not just the bigger picture that's set to improve, but our everyday lives.

 There has been considerable public discussion and mooted health concerns around claims that 5G and its accompanying infrastructure emits harmful radiation.